 Add to this the impressive list of standard features, including a host of driver-assistance features under the umbrella of the Lincoln Co-Pilot360 suite, and Lincoln definitely has a recipe for success on its hands.
 The Cadillac Escalade has long held the throne as America's most ostentatious large luxury SUV, but since its redesign in 2018, the Lincoln Navigator has managed to reclaim the title.
 But while it may be king, for now, we'll have to wait and see if the Navigator can stand up to the Caddy Escalade's redesign for 2021.

 You'd be hard-pressed to find a giant luxury SUV with a modest price tag, and the Lincoln Navigator doesn't stand out in this regard.
 The Standard trim with rear-wheel-drive will set you back a hefty $76,185, while adding four-wheel-drive increases the price by $2,670.
-The Reserve trim is a moderate step up in base price, with a starting MSRP of $81,725, which increases by $2,675 if you want the all-wheel drivetrain.
+The Reserve trim is a moderate step up in pricing, with a starting MSRP of $81,725, which increases by $2,675 if you want the all-wheel drivetrain.
 The top-tier Black Label comes standard with four-wheel-drive and asks for a whopping $97,135 to get your hands on all the high-end luxuries that come standard.
-These prices exclude tax, registration, licensing, incentives, or the $1,295 destination charge.
+These prices exclude US taxes, registration, licensing, incentives, or the $1,295 destination charge.

 The standard-length Lincoln Navigator is offered in three trim levels: Standard, Reserve, and Black Label.
 Under the hood of each model is a 3.5-liter twin-turbo V6 developing 450 hp and 510 lb-ft.
 The gears are rowed by a ten-speed automatic transmission, with power directed to the rear wheels, except on the Black Label, which gets the optional all-wheel drivetrain as standard.
 The four-wheel- drivetrain also gets a two-speed transfer case.